Daminoo123/Daminoo123.github.io/_posts/2025-09-16-CRTP-REVIEW.md

 - Restart lab machines if necessary, as occasional misconfigurations may occur
 - Keep notes handy — they will save a lot of time during the exam
-- Capture evidence continuously for the report take as many screen shots as you can you wont regret it and they are free after all
+- Capture evidence continuously for the report take as many screen shots as you can ,you wont regret it and they are free after all

 - Keep thorough notes from your preparation
 - Restart machines if something seems off